keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 The following table summarizes the Keptn umbrella chart scheme;
-click the name in the "Component" column to view the README file that documents the parameters that can be set for that component:
+click the name in the "Component" column to view the README file that documents the Helm values that can be set for that component:

 | Component                                                                                                                  | Used for                                                                                                                  | Configuration file |